Adil091/Chatbot/README.md

 | Memory      | ❌ No                  | ✅ Yes                   |
 | Input Type  | Independent            | Sequential               |
 | Context     | ❌ Can't keep          | ✅ Can remember          |
+>[!Tip] Try to run the program on google colab and increase the epoch iteration 1400 it will learn better